Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Here's the explained part.

-Don't think Santos isn't pioneering something new in American politics.
+Don't think Santos isn't pioneering something new. in American politics.

 But Santos is the first one to realize that since we are all in our hermetically sealed media bubbles now, you can pretend to be everything to voters in both parties.

-Some of Santos' lies appeal to the far right, far-right Republicans, like being all in, as he was on Trump's election denying, or making the white power sign in the halls of Congress, or claiming he was a Wall Street wonder kind who made millions working in Goldman Sachs, which he didn't,
+or making the white power sign in the halls of Congress, or claiming he was a Wall Street wonder kind who made millions working at Goldman Sachs, which he didn't, or that he was a luxury yacht broker, which he wasn't.

 The giveaway here is that Santos' district is Long Island, New York, suburb of Manhattan, not as liberal, but almost always went Democratic.
+Biden won it by eight points.

 So how did a Trump-loving, election-denying white nationalist get elected in a Democrat-leaning district?
+Simple.
+He told them what they wanted to hear too.

+What do liberals love?
+Identity politics and victimhood.
 So he said he had a brain tumor.

+And he was one of the first New Yorkers hospitalized for COVID.
 He said he lost four coworkers in the famous Pulse nightclub shooting in 2016.

 He's from Brazil, which is overwhelmingly Catholic, but when he ran in New York, he said he was Jewish.

-That's right, his Jewish Ukrainian forefathers escaped the Holocaust by being born Catholic in Brazil.
+And in fact, his grandparents fled Ukraine to escape the Nazis.
+That's right, his Jewish-Ukrainian forefathers escaped the Holocaust by being born Catholic in Brazil.

 His immigration policy is we must stop people like me from getting into this country.